-I am part of a development department that is working to build a SaaS replacement for our aging WinForms application.
-Our goal is to develop a set of REST-based microservices using .NET Core, and a handful of other modern technologies.
+I was part of a development department that worked to build a SaaS replacement for our aging WinForms application.
+Our goal was to develop a set of REST-based microservices using .NET Core, and a handful of other modern technologies.
 Consuming the microservices is our browser-based platform built with ASP.NET MVC, Twitter Bootstrap, and the AngularJS framework.

-I'm responsible for mentoring junior developers on the team as well as helping to guide the direction of our platform—especially with respect to our browser-side technologies.
-As part of that responsibility, I've helped to implement better documentation, code samples, best practices, and standards in order to help new and internal hires get acclimated to the code base and get an idea of the type of architecture we're working with and what we're trying to achieve in the long term.
+I was responsible for helping to mentor junior developers on the team as well as helping to guide the direction of our platform with respect to our browser-side technologies.
+As part of that responsibility, I helped to implement better documentation, code samples, best practices, standards, and procedures in order to help new external and internal hires get acclimated to the code base, get an idea of the type of architecture we're working with, and see what we were trying to achieve in the long term.